timclifford/frontend-nanodegree-feedreader/README.md

 **Aim:**

 * Show how to use Jasmine for testing purposes.
-The tests proof to be useful in testing the underlying functionality of the application, the business logic,as well as event handling and DOM manipulation.
+The tests proved to be useful in testing the underlying functionality of the application, the business logic,as well as event handling and DOM manipulation.

 ###How to run the tests: